 Dr. Meredith joined the College of Business in 2011.
 He received a B.A. in economics/mathematics from Indiana University of Pennsylvania in 2006 and a Ph.D. in economics from the University of Georgia in 2011.
 Dr. Meredith teaches microeconomic theory, economics of health, international economics, and industrial organization.
 He was named the Dana Professor of Business in 2015.
 Dr. Meredith’s research focuses on applied microeconomics.
 He is particularly interested in health economics, labor economics, industrial organization, and international economics.
-Dr. Meredith's publications include articles in Journal of Regulatory Economics, The Journal of Health Care Organization, Provision, and Financing, Applied Economics, Journal of Financial Regulation and Compliance, Journal of International Business & Economics, Journal of Academy of Business and Economics, Eastern Economic Journal, and Southwestern Economic Review.
+Dr. Meredith's publications include articles in Journal of Regulatory Economics, INQUIRY: The Journal of Health Care Organization, Provision, and Financing, Applied Economics, Journal of Financial Regulation and Compliance, Journal of International Business & Economics, Journal of Academy of Business and Economics, Eastern Economic Journal, and Southwestern Economic Review.

 Dr. Meredith teaches microeconomic theory, health economics, and international economics.
 He is a member of the American Economic Association and the American Society of Health Economists.